Animals and Attractions

 So grab your anklebiters and get your wriggle on and come visit Budgie Landing mates!
 Click here for more information.

 Once upon a time, there lived a little dragon....

-Khaleesi, a 19-month-old Komodo dragon, recently relocated from Zoo Atlanta to Knoxville.
+Khaleesi, a Komodo dragon, relocated from Zoo Atlanta to Knoxville.
 Komodo dragons are the largest lizards in the world, and while she currently weighs in at around eight pounds and measures approximately four feet in length, she can easily grow to 80 pounds and 8 feet in length when she matures.
 Komodo dragons are well-known for their ability to take down large prey such as deer and pigs due to the virulent strains of bacteria in their saliva, which infects their prey when bitten.
 These strains of bacteria are more than likely the result of feeding regularly on carrion in their native habitats, and Komodo dragons who reside in zoos do not have this characteristic.
 Herpetologists have also recently begun to suspect that they possess a very primitive venom delivery system.

 Komodo dragons are vulnerable in their native range, with only an estimated 4,000 to 5,000 individuals remaining on the islands of Komodo, Rinca, Flores, Gili Motang and Gili Dasmi in the Indonesian archipelago in Southeast Asia.

 Come visit with Khaleesi soon and watch our Komodo grow!